Innovation management and innovation processes secure sustainable success

-Many companies have plenty of good ideas or promising projects, but lack the ability to implement new things collaboratively and effectively.
-In particular in conventional organisation structures and in case of rigid processes, the main challenge consists of the transformation and implementation.
-Unfortunately, too many ideas are then left by the wayside.
-For this reason, an effective innovation management represents the basis for all innovation success.
+Many companies have good ideas and promising projects but lack the ability to collaboratively and effectively implement innovation – simply put, they lack innovation management and suitable innovation processes.
+Especially in conventional organisational structures and rigid processes the main challenge is the transformation and implementation.
+Thus, too many good ideas unfortunately fall by the wayside.
+For this reason, an effective innovation management is the base for any innovation success.

-Today, successful innovators no longer work with a sequential stage-gate process, but rather with a dynamic and iterative system which makes the complexity of innovation developments controllable.
-You receive access to our system, into which all relevant information and data flows – for example, trends, new technologies, start-ups, insights, relevant publications in the Internet, assessments etc. The advantages are improved collaboration, interdisciplinary teams, increased transparency and information in real-time.
-As a result, you can work more efficiently and productively.
+Today successful innovators no longer work with a sequential innovation process but rather with a dynamic and iterative system that makes the complexity of innovation development controllable and offers more flexibility.
+You get access to our system into which all relevant information and data flows – for example trends, new technologies, start-ups, insights, relevant publications on the internet, assessments and more.
+The advantages are improved teamwork in interdisciplinary teams, increased transparency, and real-time information.
+As a result, you will work more efficiently and productively.
 We are happy to present the Innovation Cockpit to you in a face-to-face meeting.

-Processes frequently take too long and are laborious, and sometimes the responsibility is not clarified, or there is a lack of general transparency as to what stage the process is in or why it is stagnating.
-We accompany your innovation process based on the design for Six Sigma and Lean Six Sigma.
-We support you in developing both the content and methodology of agile innovation processes and an effective workflow control.
+Innovation processes often take too long and are laborious.
+Sometimes the responsibility is not clarified or there is a lack of overall transparency on what state the process is in or why it stagnates.
+We accompany your innovation process based on Design for Six Sigma and Lean Six Sigma.
+We support you in developing both content and methodology of agile innovation processes and an effective workflow control.
 The objective is to achieve faster and better results.

-How do you assess your innovation success?
-Individual innovation projects can take place through scoring on the basis of selected criteria, but what about the innovation performance of teams, business units or the entire company?
-Here the introduction of an Innovation Scorecard assists in creating measurable results.
+How do you assess innovation success?
+Individual innovation projects can take place through scoring based on selected criteria but what about innovation performance of teams, business units or the entire company?
+The introduction of an Innovation Scorecard helps create measurable results.

 Innovation Culture Programme